docker/cli/docs/reference/commandline/run.md

 | `hyperv`  | Hyper-V hypervisor partition-based isolation.                                              |

 The default isolation on Windows server operating systems is `process`, and `hyperv` on Windows client operating systems, such as Windows 10.
-Process isolation is more performant, but requires the image to
+Process isolation has better performance, but requires that the image and host use the same kernel version.

 On Windows server, assuming the default configuration, these commands are equivalent and result in `process` isolation: